Home

 • Evenings and weekends have their own Zone 2 times.
 There is usually less time available than it seems when we say “I’ll do it tonight”.
 How much time do you have left in an evening after you've done all you need to do?

 • Planning to work at home means Zone 2 time in school is less valued, so there are more reasons to procrastinate during the day.
 It's so easy to think 'I've got all evening -- I'll do it later'.
-Recognize that you have limited Zone 2 time each day, and it's almost certainly less than you think.
-Plan how to use it and control your tasks.
+You have limited Zone 2 time each day, and it is probably less than you think.

 So, successful time management for teachers depends on four criteria.
 You simply have to improve your ability to: